 Patient Education

 The majority of our nursing staff have received formal certification by the American Society of Reproductive Medicine.
 When advanced reproductive technologies are planned, the nursing staff gives formal instruction covering all the procedures critical to proper patient care.
-Most patients coming from other practices are surprised at the level of detail that describes these presentations.
+Most patients are surprised at the level of detail that describes these presentations.
 At GENESIS, we take pride in having you understand not only what we do but also why we do things certain ways.
 Your knowledge of the processes we use assists us in delivering proper care and optimizing the outcome.
 Educated patients are our most successful patients, too.

 The Elements of Exceptional Outcomes